 The three smallest of Andeavor’s ten oil refineries are now exempt from US biofuels legislation.
 The ‘hardship’ waiver is meant to protect smaller refiners from being disproportionately impacted by the Renewable Fuel Standard (RFS).
 Last year, Andeavor posted $1.5 billion in net profits.

 The exemption allows Andeavor to disregard legislation requiring it to blend ethanol into its gasoline or having to buy Renewable Identification Numbers (RINs) from blenders to demonstrate compliance with the RFS.
 This kind of waiver is granted where the RFS would ‘impose a disproportionate economic hardship on small refineries’.

 According to Reuters, this is the first sign of the EPA freeing large refiners from their ethanol blending obligations.
 These waivers are often granted in secret, raising questions about other profitable companies receiving waivers for their smaller refineries.
-Under the Clean Air Act, ‘small refinery’ is defined as one that produces less than 75,000 barrels of oil a year.
+Under the Clean Air Act, ‘small refinery’ is defined as one that produces less than 75,000 barrels of oil per day.

 The wire service reported that the waiver could reduce the regulatory burden on Andeavor by over $50 million (€40.7 million).